 Encouraging a Love of Nature: New Resources

 Raising the next generation of conservationists means encouraging a love of nature in children.
-Helping children get outdoors and explore is a large piece of this puzzle, as is providing them with resources like music and books that nurture this spark inside them.
+Helping children get outdoors and explore is a large piece of this puzzle (check out these activities that help kids connect with nature), as is providing them with resources like music and books that nurture this spark inside them.
 I’m happy to share with you new music from an Grammy nominated artist and a lovely new children’s book perfect for budding environmentalists.
-And you could win a free song, see details at the end of this post!

 Disclosure: I received complimentary copies of the songs and book below for review purposes; however, all opinions are my own.
 This post contains affiliate links.
 If you click through and make a purchase, I receive a small commission at no extra charge to you.